projf/fpgatools/README.md

 Learn how to [initialize memory arrays in Verilog](https://timetoexplore.net/blog/initialize-memory-in-verilog).

 ### Troubleshooting
+You should also read the supported image formats section, above.

 #### ImportError: No module named 'PIL'
 You need to install Pillow.
 Run the following: